vcz-fr/Website/skills.md

 ## Abilities

-Technologically speaking, I am agnostic.
-I don't believe in one universally best technology stack.
-Fundamentally, the underlying design processes are similar so rejecting some technology based on hype, age or for being proprietary would not make a lot of sense.
+There is no perfect technology stack as there is no free lunch.
+Fundamentally, rejecting some technology based on hype, age or for being proprietary does not make a total sense.
 Technology is a tool to reach a business outcome and some tools are more efficient, that's all.

+Innovation is not linked to tooling.
+People and processes are the biggest drivers.

 </div>